json-schema-org/json-schema-spec/specs/jsonschema-validation.md

 email address, and an "email" or "hostname" containing characters outside of 7-bit ASCII is likewise clearly invalid.

-[^4]: This matches the current reality of implementations, which provide widely varying levels of validation, including no validation at all, for some or all format attributes.
-It is also designed to encourage relying only on the annotation behavior and performing semantic validation in the application, which is the recommended best practice.

-The requirement for minimal validation of format attributes is intentionally vague and permissive, due to the complexity involved in many of the attributes.
-Note in particular that the requirement is limited to syntactic checking; it is not to be expected that an implementation would send an email, attempt to connect to a URL, or otherwise check the existence of an entity identified by a format instance.
+The requirement for minimal validation of format values in general is intentionally vague and permissive, due to the complexity involved in many of the attributes.
+Note in particular that the requirement is limited to syntactic checking; implementations SHOULD NOT attempt to send an email, connect to a URL, or otherwise check the existence of an entity identified by a format instance.

 #### Custom format attributes

 Implementations MAY support custom format attributes.
 Save for agreement between parties, schema authors SHALL NOT expect a peer implementation to support such custom format attributes.

-An implementation MUST NOT fail to collect unknown formats as annotations.

-When configured for assertion behavior for `format`, implementations MUST fail upon encountering unknown formats.

 ### Defined Formats